Nishchal-29/TextIntel/README.md

 - Feedback from users is stored.
 - Admin retrains model instantly for better accuracy.

-### 🔹 Multilingual & Code-Mixed Support
-- Handles English, Hindi, and Hinglish seamlessly.
-- Uses multilingual embeddings.

 ### 🔹 Search & Data Storage
-- Stores all reports in **PostgreSQL / MongoDB Atlas**.
+- Stores all reports in **PostgreSQL**.
-- Supports vector similarity search for related past threats.
+- Supports search and sort filter over classified messages.
 - Tracks search history with **user attribution**.

 ---